The Best Homemade English Toffee Recipe

 Why does my butter separate when making toffee?

-The second can be from heating the butter and margarine too quickly.
+Using thin lined saucepans can cause butter to separate.
+A heavy bottomed saucepan can manage the heat better.
+The second reason may be from heating the butter and margarine too quickly.
 Keep the pan over medium to medium-high heat.
 Don’t crank the heat up for the sake of bringing it to a boil faster.

-However, the reason I like to use half butter and half margarine when I make English Toffee is that I find I get more reliable results, without any separation of the butter and sugar.
+The reason I like to use half butter and half margarine when I make English Toffee is that I find I get more reliable results, without any separation of the butter and sugar.
 The flavor is still amazing!
+You can use all butter if you prefer.

 Why does my chocolate fall off the toffee when I cut it?